 259 Kirsten Westphal, Maria Pastukhova and Jacopo Pepe, Geopolitik des Stroms.
-Netz, Raum und Macht (Berlin: SWP/German Institute for International and Security Affairs, forthcoming).
+Netz, Raum und Macht (Berlin: SWP/German Institute for International and Security Affairs, forthcoming). tivity spaces," where old and new industrial centers compete over the access to and transport vectors of green electrons and molecules.

-Interconnectivity and the emergence of transport and logistic corridors constitute a new field for international competition over influence and power.
-China has already established itself as a major player.
+Interconnectivity and the emergence of transport and logistic corridors constitute a new field for international competition over influence and power.260 China has already established itself as a major player.
 Finally, the transformation of the energy system requires access to and availability of metals and rare earths, as well as their further refinement and processing.
 These value chains bring new vulnerabilities, as they are sometimes dominated by a few companies, including those in China.